BadrAlioui/boutique_shop/README.md

 ## Project Overview

 This Django project is organized into several apps, each handling a specific set of features:

+## Custom Models

+Our project leverages several custom Django models specifically designed for our e-commerce platform.
+These models represent the core business entities and enable us to implement tailored functionality and validation rules that meet our unique requirements.

+### Key Custom Models

+- **Product:**
+  Manages all details related to a product, such as title, description, price, stock levels, and associated images.
+It also links products to categories for efficient organization and browsing.

+- **Category:**
+  Organizes products into groups, making it easier for users to filter and find items based on specific themes or collections.

+- **Review:**
+  Allows customers to rate and comment on products, providing valuable feedback to improve the shopping experience.

+- **Order:**
+  Tracks customer orders by storing details such as the purchased product, selected size, a unique order reference, the order date, price, and overall order status.
+This model is essential for processing transactions and managing the checkout workflow.

+- **Refund:**
+  Handles refund requests by recording key information about the order, the reason for the refund, and its current status.

+- **NewsletterSubscriber:**
+  Stores the email addresses of users who subscribe to our newsletter, enabling us to communicate exclusive offers and updates.

+By designing these custom models, we gain complete control over our application's data structure, allowing us to build a robust and scalable e-commerce solution tailored to our business needs.

+---

 ### Authentication (`authenticate` app)
 - **Features:**